IBAN country format

 Switzerland is part of the SEPA geographical scope, but SEPA status does not confirm a specific account can receive a payment.

-No. It is an example for explaining the IBAN format and is not verified as a real account.
+No. It is an example for explaining the IBAN format and is not confirmed as a real account.

 Sources and update note